Day after day, from sunrise to sunset, I read with anxiety, multiple online articles and news reports about the coronavirus pandemic.

 Our President has recently inspected medical facilities across the Republic, and budgeted a $100m, as part of efforts to ensure we are adequately prepared to avert what might be an impending, unprecedented, health crisis.
 But it simply isn’t enough.
-We need infrastructural adjustments to ease the pressures on designated hospitals; more logistics and better equipments.
+We need, immediately, infrastructural adjustments to ease the pressures on designated hospitals; more logistics and better equipment.

 The time has come for the President to actively rally and motivate healthcare staff to lead, from the frontline, the battle against coronavirus.
 There are public fears about the prudence of Ghana’s healthcare staff.
 Unfortunately, our healthcare system is plagued with inefficiencies.
 I believe strongly, however, that there are competent professionals, sensitive about the welfare of the Ghanaian citizenry who, faced with critical medical conditions, can deliver excellent services.